Need RxRX$50RebateCard.comPowered by R R 4 8 UV

 Switching materials is not the same as simply choosing a newer version of your current lens.
 Your eye doctor may need to check how the silicone hydrogel lens sits on your eye, how your tear film responds, and whether the lens stays comfortable across your usual wearing time.

-Which Silicone Hydrogel Daily Lens Is Best For Screen Time?
+Which Silicone Hydrogel Daily Lens Is Best for Screen Time?

 The best silicone hydrogel daily lens for screen time depends on your prescription, comfort needs, and how your eyes respond during long periods of device use.
 Screen-heavy days can reduce blink rate, which may make lenses feel drier or less comfortable as the day goes on.